alexwlchan/alexwlchan.net/src/_drafts/assume-worst-intent.md

 {% slide assume_worst_intent 39 %}

-here's an
-example of a text I got this morning someone sent me a picture of a flower they're thinking of me as a friend from home and they now I've got this big talk today that's really nice if it's the if it's the stalker who rang my hotel room six times last night and left me a bunch of flowers at reception that's perhaps not so nice but if that's the only two things your moderators can see your machine can see it doesn't know how to make decision based on that you need that you need the additional context that goes with it
+Here's an example of a text I got this morning.
+Someone sent me a picture of a flower -- they're thinking of me.

+If it's a friend from home, and they now I've got this big talk today, that's really nice.
+If it's the stalker who rang my hotel room six times last night, and left a bunch of flowers at reception, that's not so nice.
+The message has a very different meaning depending on who sent it,

+If that's the only two things your system can see, you don't have enough information to make a decision.
+You need the additional context that goes with it; you need to know my relationship with the sender.

 {% slide assume_worst_intent 40 %}